Mumblecore: Influences on other genres

 The big-budget films Magic Mike (2012) and its sequel Magic Mike XXL (2015) have been described as having mumblecore elements due to their use of naturalistic dialogue.
-Some TV series, including the HBO series Girls (2012), Looking (2014) and Togetherness (2015), Euphoria (2019), and the Netflix series Easy (2017) have been called mumblecore-inspired, or, in the words of one critic, "mumbleshows".
+Some TV series, including the HBO series Girls (2012–2017), Looking (2014–2016) and Togetherness (2015–2016), Euphoria (2019–2026), and the Netflix series Easy (2017–2019) have been called mumblecore-inspired, or, in the words of one critic, "mumbleshows".

 Horror films using mumblecore techniques have resulted in the term "mumblegore."
 Films that have been described as "mumblegore" include Baghead (2008), The House of the Devil (2009), Entrance (2011), You're Next (2011), V/H/S (2012), The Sacrament (2013), and Creep (2014).
 Directors associated with mumblegore cinema include Swanberg and Duplass, as well as Adam Wingard, Roxanne Benjamin, Ben Wheatley, the trio Radio Silence, Patrick Brice, Patrick Horvath, and Ti West.

-A review of the independent quasi-documentary Bloody Nose, Empty Pockets, in which actors were served real alcohol and filmed interacting in improvised scenes in a recreated dive bar, noted that "the film may be the first-ever in a new 'stumblecore' genre, a risky fusion of indie-mumblecore and on-camera drunkenness."
+A review of the independent quasi-documentary Bloody Nose, Empty Pockets (2020), in which actors were served real alcohol and filmed interacting in improvised scenes in a recreated dive bar, noted that "the film may be the first-ever in a new 'stumblecore' genre, a risky fusion of indie-mumblecore and on-camera drunkenness."

 Outside the United States

 Mumblecore is not a strictly American phenomenon.
 Since about 2009, the Berlin Mumblecore movement has had its own manifesto, Sehr gutes Manifest.
-Berlin Mumblecore is not a reaction to the American hype so much as it is a reaction to the lack of reform in the German public financial support system for the film industry (Filmfoerderung).
-Crowdfunding is a new possibility to finance movie productions with small and very small budgets independently from restrictions of the German Filmfoerderung.
+Berlin Mumblecore is not a reaction to the American hype so much as it is a reaction to the lack of reform in the German public financial support system for the film industry (Filmförderung).
+Crowdfunding became a new possibility to finance movie productions with small budgets, independently from restrictions of the German Filmförderung.